-If you nominate different homes for the period and you own 50% or less of the home you have nominated, you qualify for an exemption for your share.
+If you and your spouse nominate different homes for the period, and you own 50% or less of the home you have nominated, you qualify for an exemption for your share.
 If you own more than 50%, your share is exempt for half the period you and your spouse had different homes.